 Do Tudor Watches Hold Value?
+Are Tudor Good Investments?

 Generally speaking, most things do not tend to hold their value very well.
-You buy a brand new car, and it has lost a significant percentage after the first day.
+You buy a brand-new car, and it has lost a significant percentage after the first day.
 You buy a ring, and it loses a large chunk of its value immediately.

 But how about Tudor watches?

 It’s well known that some watches can in some cases prove to be good investments.
-While you certainly don’t make money from your watches most of the time, if you buy right, a wristwatch can be a place to put your money into, which still hold its value relatively well.
+While you certainly don’t make money from your watches most of the time, if you buy right, a wristwatch can be a place to put your money into, which still holds its value relatively well.

 Now, most people are not buying a wristwatch as an investment.
 Instead, they just factor in the value retention into the equation when buying an expensive watch so that, shall something unforeseen happen, you always have the ability to cash in a somewhat reasonable amount that is not pennies on the dollar compared to what you bought your watch for.